aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 ## Notes

 ### Introduction
 These are the verbose notes for the F2P Champions' Guild Ironman category.
 The goal of this category is to enter the champions guild, which requires 32 quest points.
-Please see the README.md file for complete introduction information.
 This route is currently the fastest known route, and was the culmination of a lot of work by the OSRS speedrunning community - with special notice to crasset.

+Please see the README.md file for complete speedrunning introduction information and links.

 https://github.com/aeiourun/OSRS-Speedrun-Route/blob/master/README.md